Motor Torpedo Boat Squadron Two: History

 Motor Torpedo Boat Squadron Two was commissioned November 8, 1940 and decommissioned November 11, 1943.
 On November 8, 1940, Motor Torpedo Boat Squadron Two duty was to test new PT boats after the PT Boat design competition.
 A Plywood Derby was held to see which PT boat design was the best.
 Motor Torpedo Boat Squadron Two did testing in March 1941 in a boat run from Key West to New York.
 During the trip there was heavy weather with 8 to 10 ft waves.
 The waves broke high over the PT boat's bows.
 All PT boats had sort of structural failure, was due to poor ballast attachment, some due to design problems.
 Motor Torpedo Boat Squadron One also took part in the testing.
-After the Plywood Derby testing, MTBRon 2 tested the first 70-foot Elco boats in Florida and the Caribbean under the command of Lt.
+After the Plywood Derby testing, MTBRon 2 tested the first 70-foot Elc1o boats in Florida and the Caribbean under the command of Lt.
 Comdr.
 Earl S. Caldwell, USN.
 In December 1941, Motor Torpedo Boat Squadron Two was given 11 new 77-foot Elco boats and sent to Panama Sea Frontier, to protect the Panama Canal.
 The boats were loaded on the Aircraft Transport ship, USS Hammondsport (AKV-2), and USS Kitty Hawk at Brooklyn Navy Yard for the trip Panama.
 The PT boats were base out of PT Boat Base Taboga Island.
 On 10 Oct.
-1922, Motor Torpedo Boat Squadron Two with six 77' Elco boats and six 80' Elco boats, were was shipped to the South Pacific on the Liberty ship SS Roger Williams.
+1942, Motor Torpedo Boat Squadron Two with six 77' Elco boats and six 80' Elco boats, were was shipped to the South Pacific on the Liberty ship SS Roger Williams.
 The Roger Williams arrived at Naval Base Noumea on 11 Nov.
 1942.
 PT-111 and PT-112 were loaded aboard Tallulah (AO-50) for the trip to Noumea.
 The boats PT-38, PT-46, PT-48 and PT-60 were shipped on the ships USS Lackawanna (AO-40) and Tappahannock (AO-43) departing on August 29, 1942, arriving at Noumea on September 19, 1942.